 • A marketing team so focused on its advertising campaign that it fails to notice that the competition has launched a new product.

-Fortunately, agile methods come to the rescue.
+Fortunately, agile methods have come to the rescue.

 Scrum: the best agile approach for digital projects